 December 4th - Everything changed today on the shoreline of Lake Huron - Winter finally came!
 Here is the proper gear when searching for Lake Browns in the early morning hour before light - graph/GPS to find them and my Big Buddy heater to keep hands warm in between casts.
 High winds and very cold temps this morning put big numbers of baitfish very close to shore on the first drop off.
 Did not find any Browns this morning but the Lake Trout were feeding heavy and landed 3.
 I keep getting asked how long will this fishing last and that all depends on the weather.
 There is no ice yet but coming soon.
 The big lake cools down from the shoreline out, which means the colder water is on the shoreline and in the marinas and will freeze first.
 Temps this morning were 35-36 in close so ice could be coming soon.
 Had temps around 39 out off the shoreline so it will take some time before all is over.
 Typically these temps are ideal for Browns to be on the shoreline and hopefully we can find a few tomorrow morning.

 December 2nd - Just a beautiful Lake Huron Lake Trout that inhaled a Great Lakes Deceiver.
 Big trout was released after photo.

-November 29th - Jeff Boks with a very cool looking Lake Huron Lake Trout.
+November 29th - Cool looking Lake Huron Lake Trout.
 These trout are just so aggressive this time of year.
 You got to love a fishery where the trout will just smash a 5" to 7" long fly!
 Should have some good fishing till shoreline freezes up - hoping that does not come till after Christmas.